-In the LL.M (International and Comparative Law) we offer students the chance to study from a large range of modules with a broad international and comparative law feel - many of which relate to international and regional human rights.
-Module offerings may include International and European Human Rights Law, International Humanitarian Law w, International Economic Law, Islamic Law, Refugee Law as well as comparative modules relating to, International Aviation Law and Freedom of Expression and Intellectual Property Law.
-Students may also choose up to two modules from the wide array offered on the LLM (General).
+The LL.M International and Comparative Law offers students the chance to study from a large range of modules with a broad international and comparative law feel, many of which relate to international and regional human rights.
+Module offerings may include International and European Human Rights Law; International Humanitarian Law; International Economic Law; Islamic Law; Refugee Law; as well as comparative modules relating to International Aviation Law; Freedom of Expression and Intellectual Property Law.
+Students may also choose up to two modules from the wide array offered on the general LL.M.

 Overview of the School of Law at Trinity College Dublin and its postgraduate LL.M. programmes.

 Professor Desmond Ryan

-Assuming that this basic pre-requisite is in place, thereafter admission to the various LLM programmes is at the absolute discretion of the School of Law, which will decide on questions of admission having regard to a wide range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LLM class of the highest possible academic calibre.
-Admission requirements may vary from programme to programme and from year to year.
+Admission to Trinity's LL.M. programmes is at the absolute discretion of the School of Law, which will decide on admissions with regard to a range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LL.M. class of the highest possible academic calibre.

 Click here for a full list of postgraduate fees.